LOgreee/LOgreee/README.md

 ### Contact
 If you need help on a project (UI design), feel free to contact me on my [twitter account](https://twitter.com/TM_LOgre) or on Discord (L'Ogre#4527).
+I will be really happy to help you in your wonderful project! 😄

 <!--
 - 🔭 I’m currently working on ...